Getting Started

 NCU Visibility disabled

 "No lerp" will disable interpolation.
 Source's interpolation system prevents the jittery motion of players and entities by buffering server updates and then interpolating the gaps between these updates.
 With Null Core, you can disable the interpolation to gain a slight time advantage and overall accuracy with hitscan weapons.
+It is recommended to have the feature on but only in case if you are comfortable with jittery entity movements or want to gain extra accuracy.

 You can read more about interpolation here - Valve Developer Community - Interpolation